The limits are off for ductless heating and cooling systems, as double-digit growth in installations for six years running demonstrates.

 Ductless mini split outdoor units are now being produced for cold climates.
 For example, the Fujitsu Halcyon XLTH Extra Low Temp system is an impressive 33 SEER ductless system that provides heating in temperatures as low as -5 degrees Fahrenheit.

 Trane’s low-temperature 4MXW38 system offers 38 SEER/15 HSPF efficiency and 100% heating performance to -20F.

 Haier America, Samsung, Friedrich, and several other brands have introduced cold climate ductless heat pumps.
 A base pan heater in these outdoor units allows condensate to drain without freezing.

 How Much Does It Cost?

-Mini split heat pump cost is higher than costs for standard split systems but significantly less than geothermal system costs.
+Mini split heat pumps cost higher than standard split systems, but significantly less than geothermal system costs.

-Small, single-zone systems with installation start as low as $1,800.
-Large, complex systems installed cost as much as $12,500.
-Here’s average installed costs for three system sizes.
+Small, single-zone systems with complete installation start as low as $4,000.
+Large, complex systems can cost as much as $17,500 installed.
+Here are the average installed costs for three common system sizes.
 There’s more detail in various sections below.

 Here’s a quick breakdown of mini split HVAC costs for equipment and installation: